Gender Justice in the Era of Human Rights

 - Dorothy Hodgson

-- Chair/ Professor, Rutgers University, New Brunswick, Anthropology [ bio ]
+- Professor & Graduate Program Director, Rutgers University, New Brunswick, Anthropology [ bio ]

 Dorothy Hodgson is Professor and Chair of the Department of Anthropology at Rutgers University-New Brunswick.
 Her research encompasses historical and feminist anthropology, cultural politics, colonialism, indigenous rights, and development, among other areas.
 Her long-term research experience has been in Tanzania, primarily among Maasai pastoralists and agro-pastoralists.
 Hodgson is the author of Once Intrepid Warriors (Indiana UP, 2004), The Church of Women (Indiana UP, 2005), and most recently Being Maasai, Becoming Indigenous: Postcolonial Politics in a Neoliberal World (Indiana UP, 2011).
 Her current projects explore changing paradigms of gender justice and collective action among Maasai from the precolonial period to the present and the ethics and politics of ethnographic research.
 She received her PhD in Anthropology from the University of Michigan.